-On May 27, 1969, the last Tuesday of that month, a group of Hams interested in repeaters who had been meeting informally for some time decided to form a new Amateur Radio Club - The Lake Erie Amateur Radio Association.
-Someone mentioned that this new club would need a leader and Bill Hess, K8SGX, volunteered and became LEARA's first president.
+On May 27, 1969, the last Tuesday of that month, a group of Hams interested in repeaters who had been meeting informally for some time decided to form a new Amateur Radio club - The Lake Erie Amateur Radio Association.
+Someone mentioned that this new club would need a leader and Bill Hess, K8SGX, volunteered and became LEARA's first President.
 And thus was born what would become the largest Amateur Radio club in the greater Cleveland area!

-For over 40 years LEARA has been providing public service and emergency communications of Northeast Ohio.
-The club call signs are WB8CQR and WR8ABC, and the club is an official ARRL affiliated club.
+For over 40 years LEARA has been providing public service and emergency communications for Northeast Ohio.
+The club call signs are WB8CQR and WR8ABC.
+We are an official ARRL affiliated club.

-Any and all hams are encouraged to attend our monthly meeting, you do not have to be a member of the club.
+Any and all hams are encouraged to attend our monthly meeting; you do not have to be a member of the club.
 Non-hams seeking guidance in becoming a ham radio operator are also encouraged to attend.

 Items in red are LEARA club events, green are hamfests, and gray are holidays.

 You are visitor # since August 2009.